apache/royale-docs/libraries/library-basics.md

 Compiled code libraries are created using the `compc` compiler.
 See [detailed instructions on how to create one](libraries/compiled-code-libraries).

 ### Typedef libraries
 Typedef libraries define the types of different classes, but contain no code that would be added to an application.
-Typedef libraries hold core Web APIs and third party JavaScript libraries which could be included in applications as separate JavaScript files (such as jQuery).
+[Typedef (sometimes called externs)](features/externs) libraries hold core Web APIs and third party JavaScript libraries which could be included in applications as separate JavaScript files (such as jQuery).
 Typedef libraries are similar to Typescript `d.ts` files.

 Typedef libraries are created using the `externc` compiler.
 (TODO add sample configs for doing this.)